-Elegant and sinfully rich, this Chocolate Mousse Dessert With Warm Caramel Sauce is simply sensational.
-Your guests will groan with pleasure.
+Elegant and sinfully rich, this chocolate mousse dessert with warm caramel sauce is simply sensational.
+Your dinner party guests will groan with pleasure.

 A bonus with this dessert is that it’s gluten free and Passover friendly.

-How many does this frozen mousse serve?
+How many people does this mousse serve?
 I’d say 15-18 people since it’s almost impossible to eat more than a thin slice at a time because it’s so rich!

 Expert Tips On How To Make Mousse